Left Continue shopping

 Browse our first aid kits.

-USA Apteka is a Russian online pharmacy in the U.S. where you can quickly and easily order drops, tablets, and medications from Ukraine, Russia, and other CIS countries.
+USA Apteka is a Russian online store in the U.S. where you can quickly and easily order drops, pieces, and products from Ukraine, Russia, and other CIS countries.
 Our catalog features products that truly work — and that’s backed up by customer reviews.

 Orders placed by 3 PM (Mon–Fri) are shipped the same day.
 We also offer a loyalty program, discounts, secret promo codes, and Russian-speaking customer support via chat, WhatsApp, email, and social media.

-It’s the most convenient Russian pharmacy service in the USA.
+It’s the most convenient Russian store service in the USA.

 Leave a comment